boocockp/leaguetable/design/Views.md

 Form views
 ----------
-- Should only send up changed values
+- Should only send up changed values - but see later
 - Don't need to know contained elements - just accept events
 - Store updated values from event